Decesus/MP4_Video_Stitcher/README.md

 I can't tell you exactly why some of those things happen, but I can tell you I learned it can be a real pain in the ass to figure out.
 This script seems to regularly output an MP4 file that's playable and doesn't freeze after the first video in the concat, so I hope it can help some others out.

-USAGE: ./mp4-video-stitcher.sh <DIRECTORY WITH SHIT TON OF MP4s> <BIG MP4 DESTINATION>
+USAGE: ./mp4-video-stitcher.sh {DIRECTORY WITH SHIT TON OF MP4s} {BIG MP4 DESTINATION}